vivtcjp/sample-app/README.md

 1. Start the application: `npm start`
 2. Open the application in your browser.
 3. Enter a route and click the submit button to see the list of autonomous buses available on that route.

+## New Feature

+- The title of the landing page has been changed to 'Autonomous Bus Booking'.